 5. Take a break and try again

 Despite all your efforts, sometimes things can just get really heated.
-The next time you notice a convo with your rents is heading toward an argument, stop and take a break.
+The next time you notice a conversation with your parents/carers is heading toward an argument, stop and take a break.
 Collect your thoughts and think about how you’d like to be talked to.
 Once things have chilled out a bit, you can try again with this new strategy.

 Everyone loses their cool every once in a while.
 If you regret something you said or did when you were angry, own up to it and say sorry.
 This shows that you’re willing to take responsibility for your actions, and your parents will be more likely to trust you.

-If you’ve tried a few times and feel like you’re getting nowhere, think about who else you can talk to – a friend, maybe an auntie or uncle, or a teacher.
+If you’ve tried a few times and feel like you’re getting nowhere, think about who else you can talk to – a friend, maybe an aunty or uncle, or a teacher.